 Released by Chicago-based indie label, ears&eyes Records.

-internationally, including in Switzerland, Germany, Ireland, England and Argentina.
-In Chicago he worked with singer Maggie Brown, several members of the AACM, the Rusty Jones Quintet and Jimmy Bennington's Colour and Sound....more
+internationally, including in the USA, Switzerland, Germany, Ireland, England and Argentina.
+In Chicago he worked alongside Zeshan B, Maggie Brown, several members of the AACM, the Rusty Jones Quintet and british cellist Ben Davis....more